LEAN BACK LOOK FORWARD.

 On the company’s 40th birthday in 2004, it presented the world with the DONO: with its matter-of-fact clarity and lightweight design, this model appears to hover in space.
 Like all Rolf Benz creations, it leaves no one in any doubt as to its value and comfort, even from a distance.
 DONO became what was probably the most successful sofa of the decade.

-It was followed by the models VERO, PLURA and MIO, true ambassadors for nonchalant luxury over the excessive trappings of status.
+It was followed by the models PLURA and MIO, true ambassadors for nonchalant luxury over the excessive trappings of status.
 With the advent of a new era of cool lounges and relaxation zones for the discerning, in 2003 the company launched its EGO as the ultimate “madetomeasure sofa”.
 Today, VIDA or ONDA still subscribe to the ethos of these highly complex modular ranges.
 Ranges that allow the creative customer the greatest possible scope for individualization, with the freedom to configure and adjust the different modules to any specific living situation.

 The computer industry with its ever more slender flat screens is not alone in creating a quiet revolution: clarity of forms and slender contours are transfor ming the furniture sector too.
 And yes, just as it did in 1964 with the “addiform”, once again Rolf Benz gives us the gift of endless possibilities in its own inimi table and elegant style.
 Its sofa ranges are designed to give every individual the freedom to think around corners, to line up in rows, to adjust and adapt, even to create our own ergonomy.
 Spearheading furnishing trends today are individually changeable, multifunctional sofas with adjustable seat heights and depths.
 Infinitely variable headrests, variably mountable and adjustable backrest and side cushions, depth adaptation – all these features invite us to find our very own favourite position for relaxation.
 The Rolf Benz sofa has become the ultimate madetomeasure suit for our homes.
-Behind the somewhat innocuous term “system furnishing range” is in reality nothing other than the core competence which has distinguished the Rolf Benz brand for 50 years.
+Behind the somewhat innocuous term “system furnishing range” is in reality nothing other than the core competence which has distinguished the Rolf Benz brand for more than 50 years.

 Today we are seeing the merger of classical living areas into openended living spaces: we spend time reading books or magazines in the bathroom, we watch TV in the kitchen, and sleeping, working, living are no longer cordoned off in their own separate spheres.
-Because for the past 50 years, furniture, sofas and chairs from Rolf Benz have been designed and produced for living spaces, not for living rooms or lounges.
+Because for the past more than 50 years furniture, sofas and chairs from Rolf Benz have been designed and produced for living spaces, not for living rooms or lounges.

-"It is this that makes the name Rolf Benz synonymous with comfortable sitting, perfect innovative design and superb handcrafted quality “Made in Germany”."
+"It is this that makes the name Rolf Benz synonymous with comfortable sitting, perfect innovative design and superb handcrafted quality “Made in Germany”".